frvgmxntx/dxts/README.md

 $ cfdisk # will start the fdisk TUI
 ```

-- delete all existing partitions.
+- delete all existing partitions
-- create one for the EFI, another for root and one for the swap space.
+- create one for the EFI, another for root and one for the swap space
 - now it's time format all partitions, get the paths with:
 ```
 $ fdisk -l